LizardByte/Sunshine/docs/source/about/guides/windows/discord_voicemeeter.rst

 Discord
 ^^^^^^^

 #.
 Open the settings
 #.
 Go to Voice & Video
 #.
-Set your Output Device as the physical you recieve audio to
+Set your Output Device as the physical you receive audio to

 .. note:: It is usually the same device you set for Hardware Out in Voicemeeter.